FilipiMachado/amazing-movies-vuejs/README.md

 The Popular Movies SPA was developed using front-end knowledge and requests via API.
 ## 📝 License

-This project is under MIT licensa.
+This project is under MIT licence.
 Read this file [LICENSE](LICENSE.md) for more details.